RobSimons1/ms4-ecommerce/README.md

 * **Footer –** The Footer is defensively designed to show only the active social links (Facebook, Twitter and Instagram) on smaller screen sizes.
 The larger screen resolutions show another homepage Blindside Brewing logo link and the Copyright info.
-The background for the fixed footer was left opaque, as again this allows the user to view more of the page and use more of the iput fields on smaller resolutions.
+The background for the fixed footer was left opaque, as again this allows the user to view more of the page and use more of the input fields on smaller resolutions.

 * **Success Message Bar –** When the user performs an action that requires confirmation, such as logging in or out, or sending a message via the contact form, a green notification banner will appear below the Navbar to tell the user that the operation was successfull.